By: Sandy Feather ©2009

 A. You can prune healthy yews (Taxus spp.) back quite severely with no problem.
 You can easily reduce their size by one-half to three-quarters.
 Such severe pruning is best done in early spring so they have spring and summer to recover.
 They will respond by throwing up a lot of new growth.
 Be sure to use hand pruners, limb loppers and pruning saws rather than hedge shears to reduce their size.
 Where possible, remove extremely long secondary branches at their point of origin on a main stem.

-Most branches will be too thick for electric hedge trimmers, so it's a job for loppers and a saw.
-March is the best month for heavy pruning in the Northeastern US
+Most branches will be too thick for electric hedge trimmers, so it’s a job for sharp loppers and a pruning saw.
+March is the best month for heavy pruning in the Northeastern US or southern Canada.

 Even if you keep your yews sheared into a hedge, you can achieve significant size reduction while making fewer cuts by pruning this way.
 Where possible, cut to an outward-facing side branch or bud – this opens the centers of the plants to good sun penetration and air circulation.